 Your lender may require additional documentation.
 Send all documentation together to speed up the approval process.

-Review your loan estimate
+Step 5: Review your loan estimate

 When your lender approves your application, they'll send a loan estimate and closing disclosure.
 The documents will outline your loan terms, repayment terms, and fees.
 Review the information to make sure the paperwork matches.